Toyota 2GR-FE Guide – Everything You Need To Know

 - What’s Next for Toyota’s 2GR Engine?

-Here, you can click on a particular section within this article, otherwise, scroll down as we take a look at Toyota’s 2GR-FE engine.
+In a hurry?
+You can click on a particular section within this article.
+Otherwise, scroll down as we look at Toyota’s 2GR-FE engine.

-To whet your appetite, here is a video of a full carbon fiber bodied, supercharged 2GR-FE!
+To whet your appetite, here is a video of a full carbon fiber-bodied, supercharged 2GR-FE powered Lotus Evora!

-Having already covered some of Toyota’s most common engine platforms such as the 1UZ and the 2JZ in our guides, we opted to take a look at one of their modern offerings this time around with the lesser-known 2GR-FE.
+Having already covered some of Toyota’s most common engine platforms, such as the 1UZ and the 2JZ in our guides, we opted to look at one of their modern offerings, this time with the lesser-known 2GR-FE.

-It certainly may not be the first engine swap that comes to mind for many car enthusiasts, but the 2GR-FE has gained notorious popularity within certain scenes and has become one of the most popular choices for Toyota MR2 and midship Lotus owners.
+It certainly may not be the first engine swap that comes to mind for many car enthusiasts, but the 2GR-FE has gained notorious popularity within certain scenes.
+It has become among the most popular choices for Toyota MR2 and midship Lotus owners.

-In the modern-day where manufacturers are aiming for smaller displacement engines whilst generating as much power as possible with forced induction, the 2GR has maintained the much-loved traditional route.
+In the modern-day, where manufacturers aim for smaller displacement engines whilst generating as much power as possible with forced induction, the 2GR has maintained the much-loved traditional route.

 Check out this fascinating exploded animated video showing exactly how the 2GR-FE works:

-Given its naturally aspirated design, you’re probably assuming that it comes with disappointing power figures.
+Given its naturally aspirated design, you probably assume it comes with disappointing power figures.
 However, with a reported output of 295-314hp and 248-260ft/lb torque being produced in stock form, it’s certainly capable of shifting!

-Not only is it light with an impressive amount of power to match, but it’s also earned notoriety for its reliability and is certainly an engine that is built to last.
+Not only is it light with an impressive amount of power to match, but it’s also earned notoriety for its reliability and is undoubtedly an engine built to last.

 A brief history of Toyota’s GR series